tbepler/topaz/README.md

 # Integration

-Topaz has been integrated into RELION, CryoSPARC, Scipion, and Appion.
+Topaz also integrates with RELION, CryoSPARC, Scipion, and Appion.
 You can find information and tutorials here:

 RELION: https://github.com/tbepler/topaz/tree/master/relion_run_topaz